-Dr. Alfried Vogler from the Natural History Museum in London gave a public lecture to introduce new research technologies that will be implemented through the project.
+Dr. Alfried Vogler gave a public lecture to introduce new research technologies that will be implemented through the project.
 The audience included researchers and students (MSc and PhD) from Palestine and the UK.
 The lecture can be seen here.
 Also, we highlighted the project on our social media platforms including, for example, this post on Facebook.

-Created a new biodiversity center, funded by the Royal Society and the EU Peacebuilding Initiative.
+Created a new biodiversity center, funded by the Royal Society and the EU Peace-building Initiative.
 The molecular unit within this center which is still under construction, will be well equipped to do cutting-edge molecular research and to host (as well as train) local and international students and researchers.